-Recently, information sharing challenges have been considered in the context of Dynamic Coalition Problem or DCP (see [16, 26, 39] for example).
-DCP is concerned with the challenges involved when a coalition is dynamically formed, for example, in response to a crisis.
-Government, civilian and commercial organizations may need to form a coalition (who may otherwise distrust each other) and share information quickly to solve the problem at hand.

-Our work differs from all these approaches in that we focus on the operation semantics for the Group-Centric SIS problem.
+Finally, information sharing challenges have also been considered in the context of Dynamic Coalition Problem (see [16, 26, 39] for example) which is concerned with the challenges involved when a coalition is dynamically formed, for example, in response to a crisis.
+Our work differs from others in that we focus on the operation semantics for the Group-Centric SIS problem.
 Further, formal specification of g-SIS properties using LTL enables us to automate verification using model checking.
-To the best of our knowledge, this is the first effort towards developing a formal model for the group-centric approach to SIS.
-At a policy level, the closest work to group-centric sharing that can be found in the literature is in the area of Secure Multicast [27].
-It will be evident later that the g-SIS subsumes Secure Multicast policies.
+To the best of our knowledge, this is the first effort towards developing a formal model for the Group-Centric approach to SIS.
+The policies considered by Secure Multicast [27] are probably the closest but it will be evident later that g-SIS subsumes such policies.